 I am contacting you today to demand that you arrest the 45 year-old fire lieutenant who killed 17 years-old Charles Macklin in August 2017 and charge him with murder.
 Macklin was unarmed when he attempted to take the lieutenant’s Jeep on a joyride and was no immediate threat to anyone.
 The lieutenant’s claim that he was about to be run over is totally contradicted by the facts of the case.
 The round he fired did not hit the windshield or any other part of the vehicle.
 Macklin died not in the driver’s seat but rather ON THE PAVEMENT.
 He was unarmed and shot at close range in the chest.
 He then fell to the ground and bled to death as witnesses looked on.
 These facts strongly suggest that Macklin had already exited the vehicle when he was executed.
 Do your job and bring justice in this case.
 It doesn’t matter what you personally think when young, unarmed men of color are murdered by concealed carry permit holders.
 There is enough discrepency here between the lieutenant’s story and the facts at hand that a grand jury should make the final determination as to whether a crime was committed.
 Bring charges immediately.

-Once you have contacted Chief Johnson and State’s Attorney Foxx, fill out the three fields above and click the orange banner to report taking action!
+Once you have contacted Chief Johnson and State’s Attorney Foxx, fill out the three fields below and click the orange banner to report taking action!